akshat-o5/Global-Terrorism/README.md

 This project is a part of my Data Science and Business Analytics Internship at Sparks Foundation.

-Task 4: Exploratory Data Analysis - 'Terrorism
+Task 4: Exploratory Data Analysis - 'Terrorism'

 Perform Exploratory data analysis on dataset - Global Terrorism